 Pottery Barn is a popular American home furnishings retailer with over 200+ locations in the US, Canada, and worldwide.
 Known for their upscale designs with prices that tend towards the high-end, Pottery Barn is a subsidiary of Williams-Sonoma Inc., which also includes their sub-brands Pottery Barn Kids, Pottery Barn Teen, and PB/Apartment.

 When it comes to customer experience and sentiment, the feedback from Pottery Barn shoppers is varied.
 Most shoppers appreciate the way Pottery Barn pieces look and how they are styled.
 However, some shoppers have brought up issues with perceived quality of certain pieces as well as issues with delayed deliveries.

 Pottery Barn's furniture pieces are both imported and made in the US.
-Their upholstered pieces, such as sofas and sectionals, are customizable and made-to-order from their North Carolina manufacturing factory.
-Pottery Barn's pieces include materials such as engineered woods, medium-density fiberboard (MDF), kiln-dried woods, reclaimed woods, synthetic fabrics, organic cottons, natural linens, metals, marble, acrylic, glass, seagrass and more.
+Pottery Barn's pieces include materials such as engineered woods, medium-density fiberboard (MDF), kiln-dried woods, reclaimed woods, synthetic fabrics, organic cottons, natural linens and more.
 While some shoppers are satisfied with their Pottery Barn pieces, there have been some occasions where shoppers have brought up issues with the durability and longevity of the furniture pieces they purchased.